novoalab/epitranscriptomic_fingerprinting/README.md

 If you find this work/scripts useful, please cite:

-Milenkovic I, Cruciani S, Lucas MC, Medina R and Novoa EM.
-Epitranscriptomic fingerprinting: tissue identification through rRNA modifications.
+Milenkovic I, Cruciani S, Llovera L, Lucas MC, Medina R, Pauli C, Heid D, Muley T, Schneider MA, Klotz LV, Allgauer M, Muller-Tidow C and Novoa EM.
+Epitranscriptomic rRNA fingerprinting reveals tissue-of-origin and tumor-specific signatures.
 BioRxiv XXX.

 ## Contact

+Please open an issue in this repo if you encounter any difficulty running a script or have any doubts regarding the code.
-For correspondance, contact eva.novoa@crg.eu.
+For correspondance, please contact eva.novoa@crg.eu.